-Eighty-two out of 92 reporting federal ABs/C are providing health services to their employees through the reimbursement of medical bills.
-The health expenditures incurred by their employees during 2009-2012 were Rupees 3,627 million in 2009-10, Rs.3,977 million in 2010-11 and Rs.4,596 million in 2011-12.
+82/92 reporting federal ABs/C are providing health services to their employees through the reimbursement of medical bills.
+The health expenditures incurred by their employees during 2009-2012 were Rs.
+3,627 million in 2009-10, Rs.3,977 million in 2010-11 and Rs.4,596 million in 2011-12.

-Three out of the 92 reporting ABs/C are providing health services to their employees through health insurance only.
-Virtual University (NPO) paid Rupees 4.5 million, National Trust for Population Welfare, Islamabad paid Rs.0.3 million and COMSAT Institute of Information Technology paid Rs.24.4 million.
+3/92 reporting ABs/C are providing health services to their employees through health insurance only.
+Virtual University (NPO) paid Rupees 4.5 million, National Trust for Population Welfare, Islamabad paid Rs.0.3 million and COMSAT Institute of Information Technology paid Rs.
+24.4 million.